 Thanks to ‘Unity Technologies Japan’ for developing Alembic Importer

 You will first need to please download and import the Alembic extension package from the downloads page, or by this link directly.

-Alembic is a exchange file format for computer graphics used in animation and vfx industry, which has been widely adopted in the late years.
-Alembic files (.abc) can be exported from almost all animation software like Softimage, Maya, Max, Cinema4D and so on.
-This format includes “baked” information about polygons, animation, particles, camera, transformations and so on.
-With the Alembic Wofkflow in Slate, it’s possible to create alembic synced cutscenes and playback that animation in Unity, of course with realtime scrubbing as usual.
+Alembic is an exchange file format for computer graphics used in the animation and VFX industry, which has been widely adopted in the late years.
+Alembic files (.abc) can be exported from almost all animation software like Softimage, Maya, Max, Cinema4D, and so on.
+This format includes “baked” information about polygons, animation, particles, camera, transformations, and so on.
+With the Alembic Wofkflow in Slate, it’s possible to create alembic synced cutscenes and playback that animation in Unity, of course with real-time scrubbing as usual.

 The purpose of this workflow is that you can create your cutscenes in your favorite animation software, and then import the exported alembic file into Unity and finally use Slate to build on top of it and add the final touches, camera shots, extra animations, and so on.
 Making changes to the original file and re-exporting, will also correctly update the animation in Unity.
 Please note though, that depending on the animation complexity, alembic files can potentially become very large, and as such this workflow may not be a good fit for games, but is here because Unity is not only used for games.
 This workflow is meant to be used for high-end cinematics in Unity.